Stephen Byrne (broadcaster)

-Stephen Byrne is an Irish vlogger and television personality.
-Former presenter of Weekenders on RTÉ 2fm, which he took over from Ruth Scott in 2017.
-From 2012 to 2017 he presented TWO TUBE on RTÉ2.
-Byrne left RTÉ 2fm at the end of March 2022.
-This is something that he had been planning before Covid-19 but announced it on his last Saturday show on the 26th of March 2022 that tomorrow is his last show.
+Stephen Byrne is an Irish Australian radio, television, and Internet personality.
+He began his career as a YouTuber before being discovered by RTÉ, going on to present a number of programmes for the network, including Two Tube for RTÉ Two (2010, 2012–2017) and Weekenders for RTÉ 2fm (2017–2022).

 Early life

-Byrne was born in Dublin, Ireland, and lives there today.
-He also spent part of his childhood in Melbourne, Australia.
+He spent part of his childhood in Melbourne, Australia and holds dual Irish and Australian citizenship.
 He attended Clonkeen College and The Institute of Education.
-In his video What is my life? he and Jedward revealed that they attended school together.
+In his video What is my life?, Byrne and Jedward revealed that they attended school together.

 Television

 Byrne started his television career in September 2008 when producers discovered his YouTube channel, 3sixty5days.
 He first worked on ApartmentRED, the national broadcaster's first cross-media show which broadcast both online and on RTÉ Two on Saturday mornings.
 In it, he played an exaggerated version of himself living in an apartment controlled by a Big Brother type character.
 He left the show after two years in July 2010.